Some links on this page are affiliate links. See full disclosure in the page footer.

 A thorough audit provides a roadmap for bringing your brand image back into alignment.

 During a brand audit, consistency across teams and materials is crucial.
-Tools like Sintra support this by helping teams manage branding assets, internal docs, and process checklists — making it easier to spot inconsistencies before customers do.
+A shared system for brand guidelines, assets, and internal documentation makes it easier to spot inconsistencies before customers do.

 Analyze Competitor Branding